ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ### What's behind Mario?

 Nothing.
 Not even nothing.
 That's like asking what's outside our Universe.

+If we turn Mario around, sure, there appears to be something behind him because we turned him around!
+But there just pixels on a screen that render based on actions.

 The view of Mario's universe is created as it's necessary.